Last updated 8/12/16

-- Board members and Insiders are prohibited from hedging and engaging in publicly traded option transactions in Company stock.
+- Board members and Company insiders are prohibited from hedging and engaging in publicly traded option transactions in Company stock.

 Contact the Board

 - Anyone may communicate governance matters directly to the Gap Inc. Board of Directors by emailing firstname.lastname@example.org.
-Communications will be received and reviewed by our Chairman and our Lead Independent Director, as well as our Corporate Secretary's Office.
+Communications will be received and reviewed by our Chairman as well as our Corporate Secretary's Office.
 Matters may be referred to the entire board, board committees, individual members and other departments within the company.